timescale/docs/_partials/_cloud-installation.md

     You receive a confirmation email in your inbox.
 1. In the confirmation email, click the link supplied and sign in to [$CONSOLE][tsc-portal].

     Answer the requirements questions, they help us optimize the $SERVICE_LONG for your use case.
-You can now create a $SERVICE_LONG.
+You can now create a $SERVICE_SHORT.